God saw all that he had made, and it was very good. [Genesis 1:31a (NIV)]

 Although mosquitoes serve as food for birds, bats and fish, most scientists agree that the world would be no worse off if they disappeared; in fact, many think our planet might be a far healthier place if they did!
 As I dab cortisone on my swelling bites, I can’t help but wonder whether our perfect God made a big mistake when He made the mosquito.

 Then again, if you’ve been bitten by a Gila monster or a venomous snake or spider, you might be questioning God’s wisdom in creating them.
-Yet, while Gila monster venom can be fatal, it can also be used to treat all sorts of medical conditions.
-Exenatide, used in treating diabetes, is a synthetic form of a chemical found in their saliva.
+Yet, while Gila monster venom can be fatal, it is used to treat all sorts of medical conditions.
+Exenatide, used in treating diabetes, is a synthetic form of a chemical found in Gila monster saliva.
 Chemicals in their venom can also stop the growth of certain cancer cells.
 Although there are around 50,000 fatalities from poisonous snake bites each year, the venom from some of those snakes is saving lives.
 Drugs that treat high blood pressure, angina, and other heart conditions have been developed from the venom of the Brazilian pit viper, pigmy rattlesnake, and saw-scaled viper.
 I don’t much care for spiders but a substance found in scorpion venom helps identify cancerous cells in the brain and a drug developed from the Chilean rose tarantula’s venom is now used to treat Duchenne muscular dystrophy.
-Those suffering from chronic pain may be surprised to learn that any of seven different compounds in the venom of some 80 species of spider might be giving them relief by blocking nerve activity.
+Those suffering from chronic pain may be surprised to learn that any of seven different compounds in the venom of some 80 spider species might be giving them relief by blocking nerve activity.
 Apparently, God knew exactly what He was doing when he created these venomous creatures.
 It’s just taken mankind a little time to figure out how to create something good out of them.

-As much as I hate mosquitoes, I will not make Job’s mistake and arrogantly question God’s wisdom or plan.
-I will trust that He has a purpose for everything and accept that we are supposed to thank and praise Him for all things, not just the ones we like or understand.
+As much as I hate mosquitoes, I will not make Job’s mistake and question God’s wisdom or plan.
+I will trust that He has a purpose for everything and accept that we are supposed to thank and praise Him in all things, not just the ones we like or understand.

-Thank you Heavenly Father for all of your creation—not just the butterflies, song birds and wildflowers but also the spiders, venomous lizards and snakes, poison ivy, ragweed, fire ants, sand flies and mosquitoes.
+Thank you, Heavenly Father for all of your creation—not just the butterflies, song birds, and wildflowers but also the spiders, venomous lizards and snakes, poison ivy, ragweed, fire ants, sand flies, and mosquitoes.
 We don’t always appreciate your idea of blessings but will trust that you, in your infinite and loving wisdom, know what you are doing!